Markets

 0.0 pp

-According to Globaldata, the USA was the world's 2nd largest source market for tourists, generating 142.0 million trips and accounting for 8.9% of total global tourism demand.
-Around 30.1% of flows are concentrated on the European continent.
-The 3 main regions sending North American tourists abroad were Florida with a 16.8% share, followed by California (11.8%) and New York (11.4%).
+According to Globaldata, the US was the second-largest source market for tourists globally, generating 142.0 million trips and accounting for 8.9% of total global tourism demand.
+About 30.1% of these travel flows are concentrated in Europe.
+The top three regions sending American tourists abroad were Florida with a 16.8% share, followed by California (11.8%) and New York (11.4%).

 Perspectives

-The IMF's projections indicate that the US economy grew by 2.9% in 2023, despite the unfavorable international climate, especially the conflict in Ukraine and the Middle East, rising energy costs and other raw materials and intermediate goods.
-Growth of 2.8% and 2.2% is expected for 2024 and 2025 respectively.
+The IMF’s most recent projections indicate that the U.S. economy grew by 2.8% in 2023, despite the unfavorable global economic environment, particularly the conflicts in Ukraine and the Middle East, as well as rising costs for energy, raw materials, and intermediate goods.
+Growth of 2.0% and 2.1% is projected for 2024 and 2025, respectively.

-According to GlobalData, between 2025 and 2028, international departures by US tourists abroad are expected to grow at a CAGR of 4.9%, reaching 172.4 million departures in 2028.
-Spending by US tourists abroad is expected to increase at a CAGR of 8.1% over the same period.
-Forwardkeys forecasts that passenger flights from the US market to Portugal will grow by 5.2% year-on-year between June and November 20225.
+According to GlobalData, between 2025 and 2028, international departures by U.S. tourists are expected to grow at a CAGR of 4.9%, reaching 172.4 million departures in 2028.
+Spending by U.S. tourists abroad is projected to increase at a CAGR of 8.1% over the same period.
+Forwardkeys forecasts that passenger flights originating in the North American market to Portugal will see year-over-year growth of 5.2% from June to November 2025.